purple4reina/advent-of-code/README.md

-# advent-of-code-2020
+# advent-of-code

-My solutions to the [2020 Advent of Code](https://adventofcode.com/) programming adventure.
+My solutions to the [Advent of Code](https://adventofcode.com/) programming adventures.